kristoferlund/ic-use-actor/README.md

 # ic-use-actor

-A React context provider for managing Internet Computer (IC) actors with enhanced features like type safety and request/response interceptors.
+A React context provider for managing Internet Computer (IC) actors with enhanced features like type safety and request/response interceptors. `ic-use-actor` makes interacting with Internet Computer canisters more fun!

 ## Features